viralpandey/custom-elements/pull-quote/README.md

 # pull-quote

-Web Component wrapper for creating **Pull Quotes** on your website.
+> Put an end to the age-old debate of `aside` vs `blockquote` for creating **Pull Quotes**.
+Instead use this custom element to create beautiful custom elements.

 ## Installation